California Coastal Spotlight: Ventura

 Ethnic and economic diversity: A+

-Culver City is a top L.A. suburb that is recommended for both young professionals and families.
-Rooted in entertainment history, this well-known Los Angeles district grew with the motion picture industry in the 1920s.
-Today, it’s home to iconic TV and film companies such as Sony Pictures Entertainment and Metro-Goldwyn-Mayer.
+Culver City is a highly recommended suburb of Los Angeles for both young professionals and families.
+Steeped in entertainment history, this prominent district came into prominence with the rise of the motion picture industry in the 1920s.
+Today, it remains a hub for the entertainment industry, housing major companies like Sony Pictures Entertainment and Metro-Goldwyn-Mayer.
+This blend of historical significance and modern industry makes Culver City an appealing place to live and work.

 The areas surrounding Culver City are home to some of the best neighborhoods in Los Angeles for families, especially young families of three or four.
 Charming condos, townhouses, and one-story homes adorn the tree-lined streets.